 4. Make the Most of Your Interviews

 So you want to do everything you can to make the most of each interview opportunity you get.

-Here are a couple articles I recommend reading before any interview, and using to improve your interview skills:
+Here are a couple of articles I recommend reading before any interview to improve your skills:

 Don’t just show your individual skills and ability to do the job in your interviews.
 Show you can mentor other people, contribute to the team, and be a positive influence overall.